-Q2 How will the position support or advance one or more of the goals your department/discipline identified in this year's program review?
-(200 words or less) (Rubric Criterion 3)
+1. How will the position support or advance one or more of the goals your department/discipline identified in this year's program review?
+(Rubric Criterion 3) (200 words or less)

 The Counseling goals include increasing the use of technology in the administration/implementation of counseling services and programs and researching/developing a Counseling Model for Guided Pathways.
-In order to advance our goals we need to increase the number of Counselors not just available to serve students but to engage in the work needed to provide students with the best possible service.
+In order to advance our goals we need to replace the counselors who have either retired or assumed administrative duties (re-assigned) or obtained full time administrative or teaching position.
+Such replacements are not only essential to serve students but to engage in the work needed for the implementation of Guided Pathways.
 This requires campus involvement and advocacy pulling Counselors away from student contact, further exacerbating the issue of having a very limited number of Counselors.
 In order to fully implement Guided Pathways we need to hire Counselors that can absorb some of the workload.
 Currently Counselors are well represented in work across the campus, however, the result of this is ultimately less student contact hours.